gislaveds-kommun/mediabevararen/readme.md

 facebook_password = "your facebook password"
 ```
-### Config settings in config.py
+### Config settings in config.json
 These are default settings that can be changed in the menu while the program is running.

-They do not need to be changed in the file unless you want new default settings.
+The default settings will be changed in the config.json if you change settings while running the program.

 ### Constants in constants.py
 These are settings that are used in the program but they can not be changed when the program is running.